 In 2 Timothy, Hymaneaus is mentioned again.
 If it is the same man, he has a new partner, Philetus.
 “But avoid irreverent babble, for it will lead people into more and more ungodliness, and their talk will spread like gangrene.
 Among them are Hymenaeus and Philetus, who have swerved from the truth, saying that the resurrection has already happened.
 They are upsetting the faith of some” (2 Timothy 2:16–18).
 In 1 Timothy, Hymanaeus is associated with “vain discussions,” which are similar to the “irreverent babble” in 2 Timothy.
 In 1 Timothy, Hymaneaus is guilty of blasphemy, which might also be called irreverent babble.

 “Swerving” from the truth would seem to be the same as abandoning the faith in 1 Timothy 1.
 Hymanaeus and Philetus are upsetting the faith of the Christians in Ephesus by “correcting” or “supplementing” the sound doctrine they had already received.
 Paul compares the teaching of Hymanaeus and Philetus to gangrene (2 Timothy 2:17).
 Their false teaching was deadly, not just a disagreement over a minor point of doctrine.
-They were teaching that the resurrection had already happened.
+They were teaching that the resurrection of believers from the dead had already happened.

 Probably, Hymanaeus and Philetus were teaching that the resurrection of the Christian was not literal, but merely a spiritual or symbolic resurrection that had already happened.
 The Christian had no resurrection body to look forward to in a restored new heavens and new earth.
 This teaching may have also implied that, since the Christian was already living the resurrection life, nothing was sinful for him.
 (There may have been a similar problem in Corinth, and Paul corrects that in 1 Corinthians 15.)